Rabbi Bec Richman

 As a potter, Bec creates functional and conceptual sacred objects.
 She brings a centuries-old surface decoration technology to modern ceramics, integrating Hebrew lettering in sculptural work and Judaica.

-Bec is on the Faculty of the Jewish Studio Project and is a co-creator of a Jewish mama’s art circle.
-A facilitator of the Jewish Studio Process for communities across the country, Bec weaves together textual learning, art making, and reflective process.
+Bec is a Creative Facilitator of the Jewish Studio Project and is a co-creator of a Jewish mama’s art circle.
+A facilitator for communities across the country, Bec weaves together textual learning, art making, and reflective process.

 A graduate of the Reconstructionist Rabbinical College and an alumna of the Wexner Graduate Fellowship, Bec lives in Cleveland Heights, OH with her partner and two kiddos.
+She is currently scribing a Sefer Torah for Beth El - The Heights Synagogue in Cleveland.